rankutah/blog/sites/rank-utah/content/locations.md

 ---
-title: "Locations & Service Areas"
+title: "Locations"
-description: "Areas we serve — Pleasant Grove, UT • Buena Vista, VA • Grand Junction, CO • Boca Raton, FL — website design and local services."
+description: "Clear Presence provides website design and SEO services for businesses across the United States with an office in Pleasant Grove, Ut."
 layout: "flowbite"
 url: "/locations"
 ---

 {{< section >}}

-# Locations & Service Areas
+# Locations

-Clear Presence provides website design and SEO services for business across the United States with an office in Pleasant Grove, UT.
+Clear Presence provides website design and SEO services for businesses across the United States with an office in Pleasant Grove, UT.
 Here are a few locations where clients are located.

 {{< /section >}}